Corentin-Vidick/P5-heritage-housing-issues/README.md

 - We will be making hypothesises regarding the sale price of houses:
   - The size of the house is positively correlated to the sale price.
 The bigger the house, the more expensive it is.
   - The quality/condition of the property is positively correlated to the sale price.
-A pretty house is an expensive house
+A pretty house is an expensive house.
   - The age of a house is negatively correlated to the sale price.
 The older the house/renovation, the cheaper it is.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks